MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    > [!div class="mx-imgBorder"]
    > ![Create a new bot](media/create-bot-2.PNG)

-    AI for Customer Service Virtual Agent creates the bot and opens it in the Bot Designer.
+    Virtual Agent Designer creates the bot and opens it in the browser.

    > [!div class="mx-imgBorder"]
    > ![Open bot](media/create-bot-3.PNG)

-Once you have created your bot, you can add topics to the bot that represent the conversation path used by the virtual agent, and then deploy the bot to a support channel.
+Once you have created your bot, you can add topics to the bot that represent the customer intents that can be addressed by the virtual agent, and then deploy the bot to a web channel.
 As customers use the bot, you can view analytics information to help you improve the bot and the overall customer experience.

 For more information about creating topics for your bot, see [Creating topics for your bot](getting-started-create-topics.md).